gvwilson/sensibleadventures/iffy/iffy.md

 "But it's going to cost you."

 The tension eased out of Iffy's shoulders.
-Mr. Mishra didn't bargain unless he'd already decided that he was going to say yes.
+Mister Mishra didn't bargain unless he'd already decided that he was going to say yes.
 After that it was just a matter of price.

 In the end,